ocbe-uio/CellMAPtracer/README.md

 #### C) CellMAPtracer from the source MATLAB code
 To be able to run CellMAPtracer code, users should clone the CellMAPtracer repository from https://github.com/ocbe-uio/CellMAPtracer and then run “CellMAPtracer_Main.m” after opening a project in MATLAB.

+### Tracking single cells
+CellMAPtracer is capable of loading multi-TIFF stacks (8 and 16 bits) of spatio-temporal live cell images as input for tracking.
+The output is an interactive multi-generation trajectory plot and 5 categories of trajectory data.
+The 5 categories include: all cells, dividing cells, non-dividing cells, daughter cells and dividing daughter cells.
+Each of these contains two spreadsheets.
+The first sheet contains the measurements of cell migration parameters such as the total distance, displacement, directionality and speed.
+The second sheet contains the x-y coordinates of tracked cells in the corresponding category.

+### CellMAPtracer FUCCI plug-in
+The CellMAPtracer FUCCI plug-in enables users to profile the fluorescent signals of FUCCI‐expressing cells in 2-3 channel systems.
+It detects the cell cycle phase at any given time point throughout the course of the tracking.
+The input of the FUCCI plug-in is a multi-TIFF stack in RGB format of spatio-temporal live cell images which should be associated with the outcome of the tracking outcome of CellMAPtracer for the corresponding multi-TIFF stacks (8 and 16 bits) (Supplementary Figure S4).
+After loading the needed files and selecting the cell cycle detection method, the FUCCI phase algorithm automatically implements an internal RGB normalization.
+Users can inspect the normalized and the raw signals and monitor the detection of the cell cycle phases with a possibility of correcting the detection.